 The North/South Language Body comprises of Foras na Gaeilge and the Ulster-Scots Agency.
-Both agencies have their own chairperson, board, chief executive, senior management and staff.
+Both agencies have their own chairperson, board, Chief Executive, senior management and staff.
 Foras na Gaeilge and the Ulster-Scots Agency operate on an all-island basis.
 The aims of the relevant agency can be found in Appendix 1.
-For the purposes of child protection and safeguarding each agency has its own designated liaison person(s) and mandated person(s)
+For the purposes of Child Protection and Safeguarding each agency has its own Designated Safeguarding Officer (DLP and Mandated Person in the south).

 Foras na Gaeilge and the Ulster-Scots Agency provide a wide range of services which include funding groups to organise youth events and other activities for the public.

 This Safeguarding Policy may also be commonly referred to as a Child Protection and Welfare Policy, however for consistency across our organisation, we continue to use the term Safeguarding Policy.
 Both terms are the same and cover all aspects of safeguarding/child protection.

-The Language Body's written risk assessment document indicates the areas of potential risk of harm, the likelihood of the risk occurring, and gives the required policy, guidance or process documents required to alleviate these risks.
+The Language Body's written Risk Assessment document indicates the areas of potential risk of harm, the likelihood of the risk occurring, and gives the required policy, guidance or process documents required to alleviate these risks.
 The Risk Assessment was undertaken on 19 February 2018.